Skip to main content

 Docker and Kubernetes for Beginners: From Zero to Deployment

 I remember feeling completely overwhelmed when I first encountered Docker.
-The terminology was alien, the documentation assumed prior knowledge I did not have, and most tutorials jumped to complex setups without explaining the basics.
-This guide is my attempt to write the tutorial I wished existed back then.
+Terminology felt alien.
+Documentation assumed prior knowledge I didn't have.
+Most tutorials jumped to complex setups without explaining the basics.
+So here's my attempt to write the tutorial I wished existed back then.
+We'll start simple and build up gradually.
+If you're evaluating where to run your containers, our comparison of AWS vs GCP vs Azure for cloud computing will help you choose the right platform.

 Part 1: Docker Fundamentals